leejo/CGI.pm/README.md

     my $empty_query = CGI->new({});

-## Fetching a list of keywords from the query:
+## Fetching a list of keywords from the query

     my @keywords = $query->keywords

 If the script was invoked as the result of an ISINDEX search, the parsed keywords can be obtained as an array using the keywords() method.

-## Fetching the names of all the parameters passed to your script:
+## Fetching the names of all the parameters passed to your script

     my @names = $query->multi_param